michielbdejong/owncloud-owa/README.md

 * make sure the AllowOverride directive for this vhost allows /var/www/apps/open\_web\_apps/storage\_root/.htaccess to set its RewriteRule
 * sudo apt-get install php5-curl libxattr1-dev pear
 * sudo pecl install xattr
-* copy the 'webfinger' file to /var/www/.well-known/webfinger
+* copy the 'webfinger' file to /var/www/.well-known/webfinger, changing:
+  * 'https://example.com' to the domain you run owncloud on
+  * 'https://example.com:44344' to your storage origin
 * assuming there are no files other than 'webfinger' in that directory, then in /etc/apache2/sites-enabled/default-ssl, add:

 ````